 Dynamic API Routes

-, Next.JS is capable of doing this.
-API routes support dynamic routes and follows the same file naming rules used for pages
+You may want to create a dynamic route such add /api/users/:id, Next.JS is capable of doing this.
+API routes support dynamic routes and follows the same file naming rules used for pages.

-By creating pages/api/users/[id].js
+By creating pages/api/users/[id].js:

 // pages/api/users/[id].js